Alucardz18/Brick-Breaker-Game/README.md

 - Add power-ups (multi-ball, larger paddle, etc.)
 - Add sound effects and graphics
 - Add lives system and game over screen

+# :warning: Note
+- This repository does not include artifacts, production files, or library files.
+- Please install JavaFX separately and configure your IDE to run the project.